NitorCreations/OperationChina2013/README.md

 To get this to work on an Ubuntu box, you need to set up the tools:

 ```
-sudo apt-get install phantomjs imagemagick pandoc optipng
+sudo apt-get install imagemagick pandoc optipng make perl
 ```

 Will probably have pretty close to the same packages, but I haven't tried it.
+[Phantomjs](http://phantomjs.org/) needs to be a recent version, so just download that and put it onto the path.

 The relative directory for referring to stuff from html is ```src/main/resources/html``` so that is where your images and videos go.